Start with LOLA POP™

 They matter.

-Even Tiny Doses Of Certain Exposures Can Participate In Our Biology.
+Even Tiny Doses Of Certain Exposures Can Interact With Our Biology.

 More than 51%

-global decline in mean sperm concentration between 1973 and 2018 (Levine et al., 2023).
-Researchers are studying contributing factors, including environmental chemical exposures.
+Global decline in mean sperm concentration between 1973 and 2018, with environmental chemical exposures among the contributing factors researchers are studying (Levine et al., 2023).

 5–10 years

-Effects documented across three human generations—children and grandchildren—in the DES cohorts (Titus-Ernstoff et al., 2010).
+Effects documented across three human generations—children and grandchildren—in the cohorts of women prescribed diethylstilbestrol (DES), a synthetic estrogen given to pregnant women from the 1940s to the 1970s (Titus-Ernstoff et al., 2010).
 Research continues on epigenetic inheritance and other exposures (Nilsson et al., 2022).

 287 chemicals